My name is Seth, your guide and farmer, and my wife is Stephanie, the reason this farm is so pretty.

 I am an 8th generation farmer from Harford County, raised on a traditional small farm with Black Angus and sheep and hogs.
 Stephanie and I got hitched in 2019, and bought this farm that winter.
 With a new slate, we sat down to decide what type of farming we would do.
 We wanted a small, high quality, niche, and completely natural.
 What we found was Rare Heritage Livestock.

-We spend time with all animals, and keep them in good environments with all they need, so that they are all calm and not stressed.
+We spend time with all animals, and keep them in good environments with all they need.
+Thus, they’re not stressed and always stay calm.
 It’s well known that stress is stored in the muscles, and adrenaline affects the taste of the meat.
-A calm animal will naturally taste better.
+So, a calm animal will naturally taste better.
 Many of our animals act like pets, and we can even ride our cattle.

 As consumers of our own products, and raising a young family among all the health issues of the past decades, we have committed to living as close to an all natural environment as possible.
 In the house and on the farm, we use natural products and practices for cleaning and health.

 One of the very few things we bring on the farm is grain feed for chickens, turkeys, and hogs.
-This we buy from the Amish in Lancaster, in order to get the healthiest, all natural, GMO Free feed possible.
+We buy the products from the Amish in Lancaster, in order to get the healthiest, all natural, GMO Free feed possible.

 So we raise the best tasting animals, in the best way, in the best environment, on the best feed.
 Thank you for visiting and supporting our work here!
 Every purchase helps support these Rare Heritage Livestock, and helps increase their numbers toward graduation from the conservation list.